 The candidate is king – finance hiring trends in the legal sector

-As we move into the second half of the year, the market continues to favour candidates in the middle to senior bracket within law firms.
+As we move into the second half of the year, finance hiring trends in the legal sector continue to favour candidates in the middle to senior bracket within law firms.

 Throughout the year so far, the shift to a candidate driven market has resulted in the number of vacancies increasing and the available candidate talent pool shrinking.
 Law firms have therefore had to look closely at rewards and salaries and to increase the speed of their recruitment process in order to secure candidates.